diffblue/cbmc/doc/cprover-manual/modeling-floating-point.md

 -   Casts from int to float and float to float make use of the current rounding mode.
-Note that the standard requires that casts from float to int use round-to-zero (i.e. truncation).
+Note that the standard requires that casts from float to int use round-to-zero (that is, truncation).

 ### x86 and Other Platform-specific Issues

-Not all platforms have the same implementation-defined behaviour as CPROVER.
+Not all platforms have the same implementation-defined behavior as CPROVER.
 This can cause mismatches between the verification environment and the execution environment.
 If this occurs, check the compiler manual for the choices listed above.
 There are two common cases that can cause